As promised, this week’s installment speaks to another aspect of the “how” to handle Advancement.

 As we continue to move deeper into not being able to predict what’s on the horizon, it helps to know that the “murkiness” is common in the life cycle of any organization, and flexibility – what’s now called the ability to pivot – is the key to survival.

-The analogy of the tree is so fitting to what we’re experiencing.
-The African proverb states, “The best time to plant a tree was 20 years ago; the second best time is now.”
-Let’s continue the analogy – deep roots make it easier for the tree to find nourishment in the dry season; pruning is necessary for growth; rigidity (“standing one’s ground”) will cause the tree to snap, as it must be “strong enough to bend” in order to confront harsh winds; and it must drop its seeds so that more trees can be grown to continue the growth process.
-I’m sure you can think of more comparisons.
+Let’s continue that analogy – deep roots make it easier for the tree to find nourishment in the dry season; pruning is necessary for growth; rigidity (“standing one’s ground”) will cause the tree to snap, as it must be “strong enough to bend” in order to confront harsh winds; and it must drop its seeds so that more trees can be grown to continue the growth process.

 As for Development, “now” might be the third-best time to grow fund Development.
 While the first-best time was 20 years ago, the second-best time is during times of prosperity, when you really don’t need to be out there, day-in and day-out, raising significant dollars.
 After all, if you do that, then the goal for the following year will be to raise even more dollars, right?
 Unfortunately, and all too often today, too many individuals think that in times of prosperity, “We don’t have to work too hard to meet our goals” is almost always accompanied by “Everything’s great, and we’re not interested in changing.”